bookbottles/showcase/README.md

 ### Getting Started

-Please begin by forking this repo to your own Github account.
+Please begin by forking (please do not clone, forking allows us to see your changes more easily) this repo to your own Github account.
 You'll push changes to your own repo and we'll review from there.

 You will need to have npm installed.
 Clone the repository locally and run `npm install`.
 You can then